20 March 1986* (Pb) “Brezhnev” icebreaker, Alliluyeva letters

 […]

-GORBACHEV.
+GORBACHOV.
 There is one matter I have left until last.
 On my instructions it was included by Comrade Dolgikh.
 This is his note [reads aloud].
-It concerns returning to the ice-breaker “L. Brezhnev” its former name, “Arctic”.
+It concerns restoring the ice-breaker “L. Brezhnev”’s former name, “Arctic”.
 A new ice-breaker can be called “L. Brezhnev”.

 ZAIKOV.
 It already bears the nameplate “L. Brezhnev “.